Comprehensive guide to cycling around Lake Biwa and Shiga Prefecture, Japan.

 Q10: How much sightseeing can I do while cycling around Lake Biwa?

 If you plan to cycle about 60 to 80 km in a day, you’ll probably have enough time to visit only one or two sights (castle, temple, museum, etc.) along the way.
 You also need to allow time for meals and breaks.
-You may not want to visit tourist sights in strenuous locations such as Chomeiji Temple with 800 steps up a mountain.
+You may not want to visit tourist sights in strenuous locations such as Chomeiji Temple with 800 steps up a mountain in Omi-Hachiman.

 Q11: Which parts around Lake Biwa are the most difficult to cycle?

-Also, western Otsu has busy city streets between JR Otsukyo Station and JR Horai Station and you can hardly see the lake.
+Also, western Otsu has busy city streets between JR Otsukyo Station and JR Horai Station (especially along Route 558) and you can hardly see the lake.
 If you are cycling with young kids, avoid this section.
-Things get quieter and more scenic northward from Horai Station.
+However, major attractions along this section includes the famous and scenic Katata Ukimido Floating Temple in the lake, Ogoto Onsen hot spring, Sakamoto (Castle and Hiyoshi Taisha), Karsasaki Shrine (pine tree), and Biwako Otsukan.

 Q12: Any recommended itineraries for cycling around Lake Biwa?